Third Line, Some Waiting

 - Cougar Town tends to have 2-3 plotlines in a given episode.
 At one point in the 4th season, Bobby's boat is renamed "The Sea Story" in reference to this.

 - On Awkward., in season 1 there was usually an A plot with Jenna and Tamara and a B plot with Ming or an A plot with Jenna and a B plot with Tamara and Ming.
-The second season usually has an A-plot involving Jenna and Matty, a B-plot with Tamara and usually Sadie is involved, and sometimes a separate C-plot with Ming that usually interacts with one of the two plots at some point.
+The second and third season usually had an A-plot involving Jenna and Matty, a B-plot with Tamara and usually Sadie is involved, and sometimes a separate C-plot with Ming that usually interacts with one of the two plots at some point.
 The fourth season maybe have an A plot with Jenna, a B plot with Tamara and a C plot with Matty and Jake (and maybe Sadie or Eva)

 - Dexter: Plot A is usually Dexter and Miami Metropolitan pursuing the Murderer of the Week and solving suddenly relevant cases, and Plot B is either Dexter tracking and murdering other killers (usually the aforementioned Monster of the Week), or working his way towards the Super Villain for the series.
 Plot C is the filler about Dexter's (and his colleagues') personal lives — expect periods of Dexter seeing Rita and the kids, Deb jumping between relationships, and Dexter recalling his father's advice.